 When studying for your IB exams, you’ll need to do a thorough review of the parts of the syllabus you find challenging.
 If you’re an IB Chemistry student who is a bit confused about Oxidation and Reduction, then this quick article is for you.
-It’s an excerpt from our Chemistry SL study guide written by Cameron Lumsden, but is relevant to both HL and SL Chemistry students.
-Read on for a clear explanation of Oxidation and Reduction as well as helpful tips, including an easy to remember mneumonic device.
-You can find a comprehensive review of the syllabus IB Chemistry syllabus along with exam tips, easy-to-replicate diagrams, and revision advice in our IB Chemistry study guides available in our store.
+It’s an excerpt from Cameron Lumsden’s Chemistry SL study guide (3rd edition for exams up to 2024), but is still relevant and useful for both HL and SL Chemistry students.
+Read on for a clear explanation of oxidation and reduction as well as helpful tips, including an easy to remember mnemonic device.

 Oxidation and Reduction

-Oxidation and Reduction - “Redox” to chemists - reactions are those that involve a transfer of electrons.
-Don’t all reactions involve a transfer of elements? - NO!
-Acid/Base reactions and precipitation reactions do not involve a transfer of electrons.
+Oxidation and reduction – “Redox” to chemists – reactions are those that involve a transfer of electrons.
+Don’t all reactions involve a transfer of elements?
+No!
+Acid/base reactions and precipitation reactions do not involve a transfer of electrons.

 In IB Chemistry, we are mostly concerned with the electronic definition of oxidation and reduction.
 The oxygen and hydrogen are included as additional information.